kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 #### Run and verify SongPlayCounter
 KijiGatherJobBuilder is used to create a test MapReduce job.
-This job builder can be used outside the context of a test to configure and run jobs programatically.
+This job builder can be used outside the context of a test to configure and run jobs programmatically.
 The job is then run using Hadoop's local job runner.
 The resulting output sequence file is then validated.

 {% highlight java %}